Getting Started with Unity Intercom

 Connecting to a traditional Comm System

-To integrate seamlessly with a traditional third-party Comm system will usually require an I/O device like Focusrite Clarett 8 Pre, or the Studio Technologies Model 45A with Dante out.
+To integrate seamlessly with a traditional third-party Comm system will require an I/O device like the Studio Technologies Model 45A with Dante.

-The best way to interface to analog two-wire systems is to use the Studio Technologies 45DC Dante to Dual-Party Line interface, and use the Dante Virtual Soundcard software for your Mac.
+The best way to interface to analog comm systems is to use the Studio Technologies 45DC Dante to Dual-Party Line interface with auto nulling combined with Dante Virtual Soundcard software for your Mac.
 You'll need the Audio I/O license to make this work.
-If you have other program feeds/IFB channels that you need your users to select, you might want the Advanced Program Feed module as well.

 See this post for details: Interfacing to third-party analog party-line intercom systems